 support team and sign my first-ever full-time employment contract.

 - 2018: After one and a half years, I leave the customer support team and concentrate all my

 energies on the content efforts of CodeBerry.
-I become the Head of Curriculum Development.
+I become the Curriculum Development Team Lead.
 We celebrate our fifth

 anniversary with Andrea.